-Pack A Postpartum Hospital Bag
+Pack a Postpartum Care Hospital Bag

 I also recommend bringing your own toiletries.
 That first shower after you've had a baby can feel so good and it's nice to have your own shampoo and conditioner.
 Bring your hair dryer, hair care supplies, and make up because most families will take a special “going home” picture before they leave the hospital.